Find a Formula for Anything.

 TuringBot implements a technique called symbolic regression.
 It tries to combine a set of base functions into simple formulas that accurately predict the desired variable.
 Examples of base functions are addition, sin(x), exp(x), etc.

-It uses TXT or CSV files as input, which may contain an arbitrary number of columns.
-The target and input columns can be selected from the interface.
+The program uses TXT or CSV files as input, which may contain an arbitrary number of columns.
+It can be executed both interactively through its powerful graphical interface or in an automated way from the command line.

 Is this like Eureqa?